 The program considers all media and art forms, including but not limited to performances, installations, events, and cultural or educational programming.
 Proposed projects may temporarily or permanently enhance or enliven the downtown Chapel Hill environment; entertain or educate those who live, work or play there; or otherwise create an aesthetic, exciting, and/or culturally edifying experience of downtown.

-Florafitti was a five month long placemaking and community engagement project for Chapel Hill and Carrboro.
+Floraffiti was a five month long placemaking and community engagement project for Chapel Hill and Carrboro.
 Throughout February and March of 2017, artist Carter Hubbard and Josephus Thompson of The Poetry Project worked with several local teen and adult community groups to write poetry.
 Each poet then chose a single word that embodied the essence of their poem and planted their word using red clover in flower beds throughout Chapel Hill and Carrboro.
-Florafitti served the local community by combining unique ways to present and digest information, by responding to the environment and by embodying local stories.
+Floraffiti served the local community by combining unique ways to present and digest information, by responding to the environment and by embodying local stories.
 In total, 45 word and phrases weren planted to celebrate April as National Poetry Month.
-To learn more about Florafitti, watch this video created by Rebekah Joy Media.
+To learn more about Floraffiti, watch this video created by Rebekah Joy Media.

 3. Everyday People by FRANCO @ Display Case in front of Walgreen’s, 108 East Franklin Street.
 This installation explored race and equality by using illustrations of people’s faces of different complexion and gender with a happy and joyful expression.
-The complexion and gender of each face as well as background colors play a big part in offering the viewer that powerful message.
+The complexion and gender of each face as well as background colors played a big part in offering the viewer that powerful message.
 The images convey a sense of pride and a state of harmony. www.francoproject.com

 Painted Voices - Led by the Sacrificial Poets, area high school students worked at the Street Scene Teen Center during the spring of 2013 and embarked on a multi/mixed-media exploration of intergenerational oral history story capturing and retelling.
 During their interviews with the community the teens also learned about the ethics and responsibility of art, and the transformative power of storytelling through various artistic media.
 A final presentation and exhibition of the projects was presented at the Teen Center in June of 2013.